aaronallred/aaronallred.github.io/_news/announcement_2.md

 inline: true
 ---

-Our team successfully completed the first week of testing at MDRS with Crew 322!
-As part of my postdoctoral work in the CU Bioastronautics program, I co-developed a new spaceflight analog study with my advisee, Erin Richardson, focused on team decision-making during EVAs in isolated, confined, and extreme environments.
+Our team completed the first week of field testing at the Mars Desert Reserach Station with Crew 322!
+As part of my postdoctoral work, I co-developed a new spaceflight analog study paradigm with my advisee, Erin Richardson, focused on team decision-making during EVAs in isolated, confined, and extreme (ICE) environments.